 - the Business Planning section of DEED’s website

-- the EDC’s Business Plan Outline and Business Plan autofill (a MS Word document)
+- the EDC’s Business Plan Outline and Business Plan (a MS Word document)

 - a start-up business plan template by SCORE

 - writing a business plan by the SBA

 Small Business Development Centers (SBDC) are available to area businesses and residents seeking assistance in starting a new business, expanding an existing business, developing a Business Plan, obtaining economic and demographic information and statistics.
 The southwest regional SBDC office is located at Southwest Minnesota State University, Science and Technology (ST) Building, Room 201, 1501 State Street, Marshall, MN 56258.
 Call Monday through Friday, 8:00 a.m. to 4:30 p.m. at 1-800-642-0684 ext.
 7386 or 507-537-7386 or email [email protected] for more counseling information.

-Southwest Initiative Foundation (SWIF) and its Minnesota Center of Rural Entrepreneurship (CORE) is a one-stop shop for entrepreneurs to find resources and tools to succeed, including its Starting a Small Business webcast.
+Southwest Initiative Foundation (SWIF) is a one-stop shop for entrepreneurs to find resources and tools to succeed, including its Starting a Small Business webcast.

-Local SCORE counselors are available at the EDC office to assist you in creating a business plan or take their free, online business workshop on Developing a Business Plan.
+The EDC can assist you with creating a business plan or check out SCORE’s free, online business workshop on Developing a Business Plan.

 SCORE is America’s premier source of free and confidential small business advice for entrepreneurs.
 SCORE “Counselors to America’s Small Business,” is a nonprofit association dedicated to educating entrepreneurs and helping small businesses start, grow and succeed nationwide.
 SCORE is a resource partner with the U.S. Small Business Administration (SBA).

 Check out SCORE’s free online workshops for more information.

-SCORE has 300 chapters throughout the United States and its territories with a network of 10,000 volunteers, who share their expertise across 62 industries.
-The Willmar SCORE office is a division of Minneapolis Chapter 2 and is located within the EDC’s office.
-Other mentors are also available.
-Call the EDC office at 320-235-7370 or 866-665-4556 to contact one of our SCORE counselors.
+SCORE has 250 chapters throughout the United States and its territories with a network of 10,000+ volunteers, who share their expertise across 62 industries.
+SCORE also provides virtual mentoring services.
+Mentors are available.